dollarshaveclub/postmate/README.md

 ```bash
 $ npm i encrypted-postmate --save # Install via NPM
 ```

+Also you can download the compiled javascript directly [here](/build/encrypted-postmate.min.js)

 ## Glossary
 * **`Parent`**: The **top level** page that will embed an `iFrame`, creating a `Child`.